 Chancellor Green and Vice Chancellor for Research and Economic Development Bob Wilhelm have committed \$40 million toward the Grand Challenges Catalyst Competition.
-Up to \$10 million is available for allocation each year in 2022, 2023, 2024, and 2025.
+Up to \$10 million is available for allocation annually through 2025.

-Multiple awards across the competition's two categories of support are expected annually; however, no planning grant proposals will be accepted in 2025.1 Funding decisions and the number of awards will be determined based on proposal quality and availability of funds.
-Any Grand Challenges Catalyst Competition funds not awarded in 2022, 2023, or 2024 will carry forward and be available in subsequent years.
+Multiple awards across the two categories of support are expected during each year of the competition; however, no planning grant proposals will be accepted in 2025.
+Funding decisions and the number of awards will be determined based on proposal quality and availability of funds.
+Any Grand Challenges Catalyst Competition funds not awarded in 2023 or 2024 will carry forward and remain available for award.

-ELIGIBILITY
+PRINCIPAL INVESTIGATOR ELIGIBILITY

-Full-time UNL faculty may serve as Principal Investigator (PI) and submit proposals to the Grand Challenges Catalyst Competition.
-Other essential personnel must hold a UNL appointment.
+Full-time UNL faculty may serve as principal investigator (PI) and submit proposals to the Grand Challenges Catalyst Competition.
+Other essential project personnel must hold a UNL appointment.